 Do you have questions about your private drinking water supply?
 How about wellhead protection, including the management of your private sewage treatment system?
-Send your questions using the Ask An Expert feature on this web site.
-Questions will be addressed by Nebraska Extension Educator Meghan Sittler, Nebraska Extension Specialist Bruce Dvorak, and/or Nebraska Extension Educator Katie Pekarek.
-One question and answer will be featured each month in this section of the acreage web site.
+Send your questions by clicking on the 'Email Us' feature in the lower right corner on this web page.
+Questions will be addressed by Nebraska Statewide Extension Associate for Domestic Water & Waste Water, Becky Schuerman and/or other Extension Water Team staff.
+One question and answer will be featured each month on Water.unl.edu newsletter.

 Q: The water level in my lagoon stays at only about 2 feet.
 Is that a problem and how do I keep the water level higher?

 Becky: For residential lagoons to function at their full potential the water level should be a minimum of 2 feet and a maximum of 5 feet in depth.
 So, a lagoon with a water level at 2 feet is just on the edge of maintaining full functionality to provide treatment processes for household wastewater.

 Low water levels in a lagoon is most commonly the result of the lagoon being “oversized” for current use within the home.
 Lagoons, like all wastewater systems in Nebraska, are required to be a certain size based on the number of bedrooms in a home.
 When the lagoon is built, the home may be fully occupied by a family and so there are more people using more water.
 As children grow and move away or if a home is sold to different people with different water use patterns, the lagoon may be somewhat larger than is necessary.